-In this regard, it should be noted that since 2006 the board of directors approved a policy regarding the maximum number of offices that its members may hold as directors and/or statutory auditors (or equivalent) in other companies of significant size in order to ensure that the persons concerned have enough time to effectively perform their duties on the board of directors of Enel, also taking into account their participation in committees established within the board.
+In this regard, it should be noted that since 2006 the board of directors approved a policy regarding the maximum number of offices that its members may hold as directors and/or statutory auditors (or equivalent) in other companies of significant size (most recently updated in February 2020). in order to ensure that the persons concerned have enough time to effectively perform their duties on the board of directors of Enel, also taking into account their participation in committees established within the board.

-In February 2020 such policy (available on the Company's website) was lastly updated in order to align its contents to the best practices developed on this regard by main proxy advisors and major institutional investors.

-Such policy considers significant those offices held as directors and/or statutory auditors (or equivalent) in the following categories of companies:
+Such policy (available on the Company's website) is aligned to the best practices developed on this regard by main proxy advisors and considers significant those offices held as directors and/or statutory auditors (or equivalent) in the following categories of companies:

-- a) Italian or foreign companies whose shares are listed on regulated markets; - b) Italian or foreign companies whose shares are not listed on regulated markets, doing business in the insurance, banking or finance sectors; - c) Italian or foreign companies other than those specified under letters a) and b) above, that, based on the latest approved separate and/or consolidated financial statements, have total assets exceeding Euro 6,600 million and/or revenues exceeding Euro 7,600 million.
+- a) Italian or foreign companies whose shares are listed on regulated markets; - b) Italian or foreign companies whose shares are not listed on regulated markets, doing business in the insurance, banking or finance sectors; - c) Italian or foreign companies other than those specified under letters a) and b) above, that, based on the latest approved - separate and/or consolidated - financial statements, have total assets exceeding Euro 6,600 million and/or revenues exceeding Euro 7,600 million.